-Open any man page in Preview and save as PDF
+Open Any man Page in Preview and Save as PDF

 man -t ipconfig | open -f -a /Applications/Preview.app

-Save the man page as PDF
+Saving the man Page as PDF

 If you’re not from a unix background, a ‘man page’ is nothing more than a manual, and they’re really helpful when you’re trying to sort out syntax of various command line features and utilities.
+You can access them for any command in the terminal by simply typing “man (command)”.

 Better still to register this as a function that can be called from the command line.